Unknownbosss/Travel-App-Reborn/README.md

 ## Key Features

-- A redesigned user interface inspired by an anonymous designer from [here](https://github.com/Unknownbosss/travelapp).
+- A redesigned user interface inspired by an anonymous designer which was gotten from [here](https://github.com/Unknownbosss/travelapp).
 - Built with Vite for fast development and optimized production builds.
 - Responsive design with modern web technologies.